schoero/swissqrbill/README.md

 });
 ```

-You can see a fully working example over at https://github.com/Rogerrrrrrrs/SwissQRBill-browser-example.
+You can see a fully working example at https://github.com/Rogerrrrrrrs/SwissQRBill-browser-example.

 <br/>